Chickenpox |

 Two doses

-Measles often begins with a fever, cold-like symptoms, and rash (after 3-5 days.)
+Measles is a very contagious disease with symptoms including high fever, cough, runny nose, red and watery eyes, and rash that starts on the face and moves down the body (3-5 days after first symptoms start.)
 About 1 in 5 people with measles become hospitalized.
 In severe cases, it can cause brain swelling (encephalitis), lung infection (pneumonia), complications in the brain 7-10 years after infection, and death.

 Mumps usually involves pain and swelling in the salivary glands.
 Other symptoms include trouble talking, chewing, earache, and fever.
 In rare cases, mumps can cause inflammation of tissue surrounding the spinal cord (meningitis), brain swelling (encephalitis), swelling of testicles or ovaries, deafness, and death.